-Ditch the run-of-the-mill objective statement for a compelling resume professional summary that articulates your value.
+Ditch the run-of-the-mill objective statement for a compelling resume professional summary.

 When you first graduated from school or started looking for a job, chances are someone advised you to include an objective statement at the top of your resume.
 And chances are, you listened to that person and continued this practice whenever it was time to search for new work.

-Unfortunately, resume objective statements are an outdated custom that’s best forgotten.
+Unfortunately, the resume objective statement is an outdated custom that’s best forgotten.
 In fact, I’d go out on a limb and say that “objective” has become a dirty word among the resume-writing community.

 Let me explain.

-A sentence like this doesn’t tell the reader explicitly what position the person is targeting and why they’re qualified for such a role.
+A sentence like that doesn’t tell the reader explicitly what position you’re targeting and why you’re qualified for such a role.

 Motivated.
 Hard-working.
 Self-starter.
 All of these terms are considered filler words by recruiters and hiring managers.
-Don’t say you’re hard-working; instead, talk about what you’ve accomplished because of your hard work in your resume professional summary.
+Don’t say you’re hardworking; instead, use your resume professional summary to explain what you’ve accomplished because of your hard work.
 Avoid throwing in a bunch of extraneous marketing fluff wherever possible.

 While there is some debate within the resume-writing world, most professional writers still believe that the resume should not include pronouns such as “I” or “me.”
-Save those for the intro paragraph on your LinkedIn profile.
-Instead, stick to what’s known as the absent first person, where you remove the pronouns.
+Save those for the intro paragraph of your LinkedIn profile summary.
+Instead, stick to what’s known as the absent first person, which is when you remove the pronouns.
 Here’s an example of how one professional summary begins in the absent first person:

 “Strategic business development professional with more than 10 years’ experience leading B2B sales teams to generate revenue, increase market share, and exceed quotas for organizations within the Software as a Service (SaaS) sector.
 Possess in-depth knowledge of lead generation and qualification techniques ...”

-This resume objective statement talks about the type of job you want, when it should focus on what you can offer a potential employer.
+The resume objective statement talks about the type of job you want when it should focus on what you can offer a potential employer.
 Remember, you’re writing this resume for recruiters and hiring managers to read.
 Instead of listing out your needs and wants, use this space to deliver your elevator pitch.

-In approximately 3-5 sentences, explain what you’re great at and most interested in by describing how you can provide value to a prospective employer in this type of role.
+In approximately three to five sentences, explain what you’re great at and most interested in by describing how you can provide value to a prospective employer in this type of role.
 I call this section the executive summary or resume professional summary.
 Others refer to it as a career statement or career summary.
 To figure out what to include in this section, ask yourself the following questions:

 In addition, take a look at the following additional blurbs you may want to add to the end of your professional summary to further clarify your intent and value.